-- The apprentice or trainee needs to have been employed by the business since July 1 2020.
+- The apprentice or trainee needed to have been employed by the business since July 1 2020.

 - Any occupation, any industry, any qualification, an AQF level of Certificate II or higher, full-time, part-time and school-based

-- Employer must provide evidence of paid wages by attaching complete pay slips for the full quarter period to their claim form.
-For the fifth quarter (Round 5), pay period must cover from January 1 t, 2021 to March 31, 2021.
+- Employer needed to provide evidence of paid wages by attaching complete pay slips for the full quarter period to their claim form.
+The last quarter (Round 5), pay period needed to cover from January 1, 2021 to March 31, 2021.

-- For employers with less than 20 employees, subsidy can be back-paid from January 1, 2020 (for Rounds 1 and 2 and only if not previously making a claim or receiving JobKeeper during that time).
+- For employers with less than 20 employees, subsidy was back-paid from January 1, 2020 (for Rounds 1 and 2 and only if not previously making a claim or receiving JobKeeper during that time).

-- Fifth quarter is paid from January 1 to March 31, 2021 and employers of less than 200 employees can also make a claim for this round if eligible.
+- Fifth quarter was paid from January 1 to March 31, 2021 and employers of less than 200 employees were also able to make a claim for this round if eligible.